maritime-labs/boatface/README.rst

 About
 *****

-Software to drive an instrumentation panel for displaying NMEA telemetry data received via UDP port 10110 over Wi-Fi.
+An instrumentation panel for displaying NMEA and SignalK telemetry data, specifically on `electronic ink`_ displays.

+NMEA-0183 telemetry data is received on UDP port 10110.

 .. note::

     Please note this is ALPHA quality software.

+    - Essentially, the program currently only demonstrates two features
+      separately: Telemetry receiver vs. Rendering and display.
-    - Many functionalities still need to be implemented.
+    - Many details will still need to be implemented.
     - There might be dragons.